medplum/medplum/README.md

 All conversations and communities on Medplum are expected to follow GitHub's [Community Guidelines](https://help.github.com/en/github/site-policy/github-community-guidelines) and [Acceptable Use Policies](https://help.github.com/en/github/site-policy/github-acceptable-use-policies).
-We expect discussions in issues and pull requests to stay positive, productive, and respectful.
+We expect discussions on issues and pull requests to stay positive, productive, and respectful.
 Remember: there are real people on the other side of the screen!

 #### Reporting a bug or proposing a new feature